strangerstudios/pmpro-state-dropdowns/readme.txt

 Not all countries may be fully supported regarding the State/Province list.
 If you find a fault with your country's State/Province list, please post it in the GitHub issue tracker here: https://github.com/strangerstudios/pmpro-state-dropdowns/issues

 == Changelog ==
+= 0.5 - 2024-07-18 =
+* ENHANCEMENT: Updated the frontend UI for compatibility with PMPro v3.1.
+* ENHANCEMENT: Now moving the Country field before the City field for better UX.
+* BUG FIX: Only using the `pmpro_longform_address` filter on pre-v3.1+ versions of PMPro (now the default behavior).

 = 0.4.4 - 2024-01-05 =
  * ENHANCEMENT: Moved Kosovo out of state options for Serbia. (@andrewlimaza)
  * ENHANCEMENT: Added states for Singapore and United Kingdom. (@andrewlimaza, @ipokkel)